SafeDPO: A Simple Approach to Direct Preference Optimization with Enhanced Safety: Supplementary Experiments

 \subsection{Empirical Evaluation of Additional Baselines: MoCAN and PeCAN}

-Intuitively, compared to SafeDPO, MoCAN and PeCAN~\citep{huang2024mocan} require additional reward and cost models, or additional language models corresponding to the reward and cost functions, respectively.
-Furthermore, MoCAN and PeCAN optimize the relaxed objective~\ref{eq:ppo_lambda}, rather than the original safety alignment objective~\ref{eq:safety_alignment}.
+Intuitively, compared to SafeDPO, MoCAN and PeCAN~\citep{huang2024mocan} require additional components: MoCAN introduces separate reward and cost models, while PeCAN relies on additional language models corresponding to the reward and cost functions.
+Moreover, both methods optimize the relaxed objective in~\Eqref{eq:ppo_lambda}, rather than directly targeting the original safety alignment objective in~\Eqref{eq:safety_alignment}.

-For empirical evaluation, we train each model as MoCAN and PeCAN using the public implementation\footnote{\url{https://github.com/shuoli90/CAN}} with various $\lambda$ values, as used in Figure 3 of CAN~\citep{huang2024mocan}.
-Then, we evaluate the models using model-based evaluation and the results are reported in Table~\ref{tab:can_results}.
-Here, \textbf{P} and \textbf{M} indicate PeCAN and MoCAN, respectively.
-We note that these baselines are train the Alpaca-7b model on the PKU-SafeRLHF-30K dataset, so no further modifications are made.
+For empirical evaluation, we train MoCAN and PeCAN using the official public implementation\footnote{\url{https://github.com/shuoli90/CAN}} with various $\lambda$ values, following the setup in Figure 3 of CAN~\citep{huang2024mocan}.
+We then evaluate the resulting models using model-based evaluation, and report the results in Table~\ref{tab:can_results}.
+In the table, \textbf{P} and \textbf{M} denote PeCAN and MoCAN, respectively.
+We note that these baselines are trained on the Alpaca-7b model using the PKU-SafeRLHF-30K dataset, consistent with the original implementation, and no additional modifications are introduced.